-Appendix A — Matrix Operations
+Appendix B — Matrix Operations

 Addition, subtraction, multiplication, division.
 These are all things you already know how to do with single numbers.
 What happens, though, if you want to multiply two different matrices together.
 Does that simple, ‘scalar’ operation still translate if you have a \(2x3\) matrix and a \(3x2\) matrix?
 If words like matrix and scalar make you break out in a sweat, then this chapter is for you!
-If you found Linear Algebra easy, then you can comfortably skip this chapter and get back to the main content.

 Matrix operations, especially multiplication, are critical for understanding core aspects of how modeling actually produces all these cool results that help us discover so many interesting things.
 Knowing the underlying mechanics of matrix operations helps to demystify several issues that you might run into with your models.
 It can also help to get the gist of various articles and papers that you might come across.
+Before we get into any operations, though, let’s make sure we are together on some concepts.

 A scalar is a single numeric value.
 It might help if you think about a scalar as a single ‘block’.